boldbi/bold-bi-docs/docs/visualizing-data/working-with-widgets/chart-gridlines.md

 # Chart Axis Grid Lines

-The chart widget in which the axis gridlines are enabled makes it easier for the users to read the values.
+The chart widget with enabled axis gridlines makes it easier for users to read values.

-Grid lines can be turned on or off using the checkbox option provided in the `Grid lines section` of in the widget’s `property pane` for each chart axes.
+Grid lines can be turned on or off using the checkbox option in the `Grid lines section` of the widget's `property pane` for each chart axis.

 ![Grid lines section](/static/assets/visualizing-data/working-with-widgets/images/ChartGridLines.png)

 ## Primary value Axis

-This allows you to toggle the visibility of the `Primary Value Axis gridlines` for the chart.
-This option is by default enabled in the charts.
+This option allows you to toggle the visibility of the `Primary Value Axis gridlines` in the chart.
+It is enabled by default.

 ![Primary Value Axis gridlines](/static/assets/visualizing-data/working-with-widgets/images/Primary-Value-Axis-Gridlines.png)

 ## Secondary value Axis

-This allows you to toggle the visibility of the `Secondary Value Axis gridlines` for the chart.
-This option will be displayed in the widget only when the secondary axis is used.
+This option allows you to toggle the visibility of the `Secondary Value Axis gridlines` in the chart.
+It will only be displayed in the widget when the secondary axis is used.

 ![Secondary Value Axis gridlines](/static/assets/visualizing-data/working-with-widgets/images/Secondary-Value-Axis-Gridlines.png)

 ## Category Axis

-This allows you to toggle the visibility of the `Category Axis gridlines` for the chart.
+This option allows you to toggle the visibility of the `Category Axis gridlines` in the chart.
 By default, this option is disabled.

 ![Category Axis gridlines](/static/assets/visualizing-data/working-with-widgets/images/Category-Axis-GridLines.png)